smartcontractkit/prediction-game/contracts/README.md

 5. Run the unit tests by running:<br>`npx hardhat test`<br><br>
 6. Before deploying the contract a new Functions billing subscription must be created and funded to be able to request sports results.
 You can do it from the Functions web interface at [https://functions.chain.link](https://functions.chain.link).<br><br>
 7. Deploy and configure the game contract to an actual blockchain network by running:<br>`npx hardhat deploy-game --network network_name_here --destination network_name_here --subid your_sub_id --verify true`
-    - `network` is the network where the game contract will be deployed
+    - `network` is the network where the game contract will be deployed.
+It must match the names given in the `networks` object in `./networks.js`.
     - `destination` is the network where the winnings receiver contract will be deployed
-    - `subid` is the subscription ID used to pay for the request
+    - `subid` is the subscription ID used to pay for the request, created by you at functions.chain.link.
+Create this before you run the above command.
     - `verify` is an optional flag which can be set to `true` to verify the deployed contract code<br>
       **Note**: Before running the command, make sure that:
       - Your wallet has a sufficient native token balance on both networks for the deployment and transaction fees.